lotushk95/monitoring-system/README.md

 # Raspberry-Pi
-This is the repository for motion sensor system using raspberry pi.
+This is the repository for monitoring system using raspberry pi.